Microcrystal electron diffraction: Still diffraction

-Continuous stage rotation
+Continuous rotation

-Shortly after the proof of principle paper MicroED was improved by applying continuous rotation during the data collection scheme.
+MicroED uses continuous rotation during the data collection scheme.
 Here the crystal is slowly rotated in a single direction while diffraction is recorded on a fast camera as a movie.
-The methodology is like the rotation method in x-ray crystallography.
 This led to several improvements in data quality and allowed data processing using standard X-ray crystallographic software.
-Benefits of continuous rotation MicroED include a decrease in dynamical scattering and improved sampling of reciprocal space.
-Continuous-rotation is the standard method of MicroED data collection since 2014.
+Continuous rotation MicroED improves sampling of reciprocal space.

 Data processing

 Detailed protocols for MicroED data processing have been published.
 When MicroED data is collected using continuous stage rotation, standard crystallography software can be used.

 Differences between MicroED and other electron diffraction methods

-Other electron diffraction methods that have been developed for material science of radiation insensitive material like inorganic salts include Automated Diffraction Tomography (ADT) and Rotation Electron Diffraction (RED).
-These methods significantly differ from MicroED: In ADT discrete steps of goniometer tilt are used to cover reciprocal space in combination with beam precession to fill in the gaps.
-ADT uses specialized hardware for precession and scanning transmission electron microscopy for crystal tracking.
-RED is done in TEM but the goniometer is coarsely tilted in discrete steps and beam tilting is used to fill in the gaps.
-Specialized software is used to process ADT and RED data.
-Importantly, ADT and RED were developed and tested on radiation insensitive inorganic materials and salts and have not been demonstrated for use with proteins or radiation sensitive organic material studied in a frozen hydrated state.
+Other electron diffraction methods that have been developed and demonstrated to work include Automated Diffraction Tomography (ADT) and Rotation Electron Diffraction (RED).
+These methods differ slightly from MicroED: In ADT discrete steps of goniometer tilt are used to cover reciprocal space in combination with beam precession to reduce dynamical diffraction effects.
+ADT uses hardware and software for precession and scanning transmission electron microscopy for crystal tracking.
+RED is done in TEM but the goniometer is tilted in discrete steps and beam tilting is used to fill in the gaps.
+Software is used to process ADT and RED data.